 Peter Rabbit is possibly Beatrix Potter’s most famous character and he will be joining us in our class this year.
 Each week we will choose a child for him to come home with.
 Peter will come home with a diary so that you and your child can write all about his adventures while he is staying with you.
 We are very excited to see what he gets up to each week!

-To ensure a smooth transition, for the first half term our afternoons will allow children the opportunity to learn through play as they adapt to the changes in Year 1.
+To ensure a smooth transition from Reception into Year 1, we will be providing the children with lots of opportunities to learn through play as they would have done in Early Years.
 As the year progresses and the children settle, there will be less play based learning and more structured lessons.

-- Children will bring spellings home on Friday ready for a test the following week.
+- Children will receive spellings via the Seesaw app on a Thursday ready for a test the following week.
 Please ensure that you help your child to practise these at home.
-Each week we will send home their test scores on the new spelling sheet so you can see how they are getting on.

-- Children will also have access to books, matched to their current reading level, on the Bug Club website.
+- Children will also have access to books, matched to their current reading level, on the Bug Club website (https://www.activelearnprimary.co.uk/).
 Children will have an individual password to access the books which will be allocated to them each half term.

 - Please ensure that every item of your child’s clothing and their book bag are clearly labelled with their name.

-We are excited to work with you and your children this year.
+We are very excited to work with you and your children this year.